epics-containers/epics-containers.github.io/README.rst

 - CI / CD generates the images, charts from source and delivers them to **Repositories**

+Here is the presentation on this work from the
+Spring 2021 EPICS Collaboration Meeting :download:`Spring 2021 EPICS Collaboration Meeting<images/kei.pdf>`

 Below we show how these assets combine to create a running IOC on a Kubernetes worker node.